 My rating: 3 stars

-Two young people, who are learning how it feels like to be in love, are the main characters of Daphnis and Chloe, an ancient Greek novel written by Longus in the distant 2nd century AD.
+Two young people, who are learning how it feels like to be in love, are the main characters in Daphnis and Chloe, an Ancient Greek novel written by Longus in the distant 2nd century AD.
 Featuring numerous references to Greek deities, it is a tale full of tenderness, but that feels too rushed during some parts.

-While taking care of the animals together, Daphnis and Chloe grew closer and ended up falling in love.
-However, they didn’t fully understand their feelings and, at first, didn’t know what to call them.
+While taking care of the animals together, Daphnis and Chloe grew close and ended up falling in love.
+However, they didn’t fully understand their feelings for one another and, at first, didn’t know what to call them.
 The effects of their feelings are quite emotionally described.

 “What she was feeling she didn’t know, since she was a girl and was raised in the country, and, because no one had told her, she had not even heard about love.
 But her heart was vexed, she was not able to keep her eyes open and she chattered at length about Daphnis.”

-Ancient Greeks attributed to the Gods phenomena they didn’t know how to explain and that is conveyed along the novel, for example, through the tales they tell each other.
-I would have understood better some of the references to the gods if I had had more knowledge about the ancient Greek mythology, though.
+Ancient Greeks attributed to the Gods phenomena they didn’t know how to explain and that is conveyed throughout the novel, for example, through the tales that the characters tell each other.
+I would have understood better some of the references to the gods had I more knowledge about Ancient Greek mythology, though.